ESTHERCHIZARAM28/CAPSTONE-PROJECT-DOCUMENTATION-1/README.md

 ----

 ### PROJECT OVERVIEW
- In this project, you are tasked with analyzing the sales performance of a retail store.
+This project aims at analyzing the sales performance of a retail store.
-You will need to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
+Key insights such as top-selling products, performance, and monthly sales trends  regional are to be uncovered at the end of the project.
 The goal is to produce an interactive Power BI dashboard that highlights these findings.

 ----